-Commercial mineral deposits are not present within the Alternative 3 (Option C) Corridor.
-Figure 4.nS shows locations of commercial mineral mines, active hard rock mines, sand and gravel construction mines, and other mines from the Division of Reclamation Mining and Safety.
+Commercial mineral deposits are not present within the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor.
+Figure 4.nS and Figure 4.naS show locations of commercial mineral mines, active hard rock mines, sand and gravel construction mines, and other mines from the Division of Reclamation Mining and Safety.